FIRST TIME IN LONDON TIPS

 Central London is the heart and soul of the city.
-You are only a few minutes walking to major sites, bars, and restaurants.
+You are only a few minute's walk to major sites, bars, and restaurants.
 By staying in central London, you can see more in less time.
-Ultimately, saving you money on transportation but also your budget because you will need fewer days in the city.
+Ultimately, saving you money on transportation and your budget because you will need fewer days in the city.

 The tube is a public transit system with 11 lines.
 Speaking of the Tube, yes, it is packed with people.
 However, it is easy to zip around the city.
 If you plan on staying in London for more than two days, I highly recommend buying an Oyster Card for the Underground.

 London is regularly filled with visitors as a major city and popular travel destination.
 However, during bank holidays and school breaks, the number of tourists doubles.
 People from other parts of the UK and Europe travel to London for a quick weekend holiday, meaning even more crowds.
 Avoid the busiest months of July & August for your first time in London.

 London is a massive city, and the last thing you want to do is rush through Buckingham Palace or skip the Tower of London because you ran out of time.
 For your first time in London, plan to stay for at least a week.
 This should give you enough time to see the historic landmarks and get to know some of the local neighborhoods.